ukparliament/weeknotes.data-search/8/index.md

 On the plus side things were agreed:

-* we'll work with Ben to come up with a proposal for "Lords inflation" (don't ask)
+* we'll work with [Ben](https://twitter.com/benwoodhams) to come up with a proposal for "Lords inflation" (don't ask).

-* Anya and Michael will pick up the government departments, positions and incumbencies domain modelling in preparation for that being needed on member pages
+* [Anya](https://twitter.com/bitten_) and [Michael](https://twitter.com/fantasticlife) will pick up the government departments, positions and incumbencies domain modelling in preparation for that being needed on member pages.

 * we need a new approach for delivering links to MPs websites.
 A ridiculously simple feature made almost impossible by the brittleness of downstream systems.
 New work should include social media links.

-* we'll do any ongoing fixes / take downs for the new members' photos

-* [Aidan](https://twitter.com/aidan_morgan) will arrange a meeting with the Ordnance Survey to discuss long-standing issues with region, constituency and postcode data
+* [Aidan](https://twitter.com/aidan_morgan) will arrange a meeting with the Ordnance Survey to discuss long-standing issues with region, constituency and postcode data.

-* we'll work with the members website team to break down the stories for showing votes on member pages
+* we'll work with the members website team to break down the stories for showing votes on member pages.

-* we'll work with the committees website team to collaboratively design new data sources for information missing from existing systems
+* we'll work with the committees website team to collaboratively design new data sources for information missing from existing systems.

-* we'll prepare for committing to stable identifiers very, very soon
+* we'll prepare for committing to stable identifiers very, very soon.

 * we'll investigate the impact of removing upper case letters and vowels (to avoid [inadvertent swears](http://www.bbc.co.uk/programmes/b0110ck3)) would have on the length of identifiers.
-[Jianhan](https://twitter.com/jianhanzhu) is about to do maths
+[Jianhan](https://twitter.com/jianhanzhu) is about to do maths.

 ### Parliament in the area, we're international, we're continental

 Dan presented to a delegation from the [Lok Sabha](http://loksabha.nic.in/) (the lower house of India's bicameral Parliament).
 Mainly around data and search but also technology in general, and publications, and archives, and broadcasting.
 One of the delegates said Dan had "...a scholarly look, like Karl Marx" .
-This pleased Dan enourmously.
+This pleased Dan enormously.

-[Anya](https://twitter.com/bitten_) and [Michael](https://twitter.com/fantasticlife) met with [Rose Rees Jones](https://twitter.com/rosebotanic) who's doing a piece of work for the ODI around the challenges of adopting and proposing data standards.
+Anya and Michael met with [Rose Rees Jones](https://twitter.com/rosebotanic) who's doing a piece of work for the ODI around the challenges of adopting and proposing data standards.
 They grumbled a bit but it was very useful.

 ### Domain modelling